Biography for Student Reading

 When Ashley asked for a volunteer to go to the fort on the Yellowstone for help, Jed went and soon returned with reinforcements.
 While he was gone, Ashley had rounded up a party of Sioux warriors and a U.S. Army troop.
 Together, they formed a force large enough to defeat the Arikaras.
 The Indians agreed to repay Ashley for the horses and supplies the trappers had lost.
 Instead, during the night the Indians left their village and escaped without paying anything.

-Before Ashley returned to St. Louis to obtain more supplies, he appointed Jed to be Captain as a reward for his leadership in the conflict with the Arikaras.
+Before Ashley returned to St. Louis to obtain more supplies, he appointed Jed to be Captain as a reward for his leadership and bravery in the conflict with the Arikaras.
 Jed had proven his skill and trustworthiness.
 The new Captain led his men deeper into the Rockies in search of the wealth that the beaver pelts would bring to the company.

 Along the Cheyenne River, as the men were pushing their way through the thick brush, a huge Grizzly bear attacked the party.
-The Grizzly, the most ferocious and dangerous animal in the West, could break a horse's back with one swipe of its giant paw.
+The Grizzly, the most ferocious and dangerous animal in the West, could break a horse’s back with one swipe of its giant paw.
 It was on Jed in an instant.
 The trappers watched in horror as their Captain fought the bear.
 Before Jed could fire his gun, the animal clawed him.
-It ripped open his side; and then the bear's huge jaws closed on his head.
+It ripped open his side; breaking several ribs and then the bear’s huge jaws closed on his head.
 The Grizzly suddenly bolted back into the brush.
 The men gathered around their leader, sickened by the sight of blood that covered his body.
-Jed's left ear dangled from his head.
+Jed’s left ear dangled from his head.
 His scalp had been torn and his forehead gashed by the teeth of the bear.
 He fought to keep his wits about him.
 Then ordered the men to get water, clean his wounds and sew up the cuts on his head.
 The trappers also bound up his broken ribs and repaired his ear as best they could sew.
 Ten days later he was out checking his traps; his wounds had healed quickly, but he had terrible scars for the rest of his life.

 That winter Jedediah took his men into Wyoming, where they stayed with a friendly tribe of Crows.
 These Indians told the men that to the southwest there was a gap in the mountains that would allow them to cross easily.
 Jed knew that such a pass would make east-west travel much easier, especially by wagon.
 By February they were on their way to find it.
 The party went without food for several days because there were few animals to hunt in the deep snow.
 For over two weeks, their only water came from melting snow.
 Their southwest journey finally took them to a broad, level pass.
 Jed made a map and added notes so that he would be able to find it again.
 This discovery would be known to the history of the West as South Pass.
 It became the single most important factor in the transcontinental movement of the United States to the Pacific Coast.
 The gap served as the passage through the Rockies for the Oregon, California, and Mormon Trails.

-That spring Jed and his men trapped streams that no white man had seen, and the made a huge catch of furs.
+That spring Jed and his men trapped streams that no white man had seen, and made a huge catch of furs.
 In June Jed returned to the fort to report their discoveries to Ashley and to get fresh supplies.
 It was at this point in time that his career was to make another change.
-Ashley's partner was quitting the business, and Jed was asked to take his place.
+Ashley’s partner was quitting the business, and Jed was asked to take his place.
 Within a year Ashley also quit the business, and sold the company to Jed and two other men, named Sublette and Jackson.

 The new partners decided to split up the duties of running the company into three jobs.
 Jed was to search for new beaver streams in the West.
 In August of 1826 Jed led seventeen trappers on a trip that would last over two years.
 This trip would open California and Oregon to the trade and also to future American pioneers.